Insurance for Sports Cars

 For this reason, some insurers will put an age limit (say, 25) on those who want to insure sports cars.
 Given that what defines a sports car is somewhat disputable, you’ll need to check with your provider as to what regulations they have in place if you’re a 20 year old wanting to take out cover for your new sports car.

-How to get Cheap Car Insurance for Sports Cars
+How to get Low Cost Insurance for Sports Cars

 First things first, if you’re set on keeping your premiums low, you’ll want to resist the temptations to add any modifications to your high performance sports car that make it more powerful or attractive.